About the Academy

 Rev. Tim Miner

-Students will also be assigned independent or group exercises, which will be reviewed and commented upon.
-Students will be encouraged to work together in study groups.
+Depending on the course, students may also be assigned independent or group exercises, which will be reviewed and commented upon by the instructor.
+Students are encouraged to work together in study groups.